-Performing Arts Club
+Performing Arts Club (PAC)

-Our Performing Arts Clubs also known as PAC take place on Thursdays from 4:00 until 5:30 in the after-school program.
+Our Performing Arts Clubs also known as PAC takes place in the after-school program.
 Students selected to the performing arts clubs will be required to attend on Thursdays where they receive further instruction on their arts discipline, rehearsal times for upcoming performances, and lab work with guest artists take place.
-This is an exciting time for students who have been identified with the capacity to advance their skills and to have intensive time weekly in a small classroom setting.
+This is an exciting time for students who have been identified with the capacity to advance their skills and to have an intensive time weekly in a small classroom setting.
 Auditions will be held in September and Performing Arts Clubs run through April.